Column: F1's double points gimmick

 That's right.
 From the 2014 campaign, teams and drivers will fight for greater reward at Round 19 of 19.
-"Is this an extended, six hour endurance race?"
-I hear people asking.
+"Is this an extended, six hour endurance race?" people can be heard asking.
 Far from it.
 The distance, as always, stands at a little more than 300 kilometres, with circumstances precisely the same as the preceding 18 events.

-In the words of the governing body, placing emphasis on one round has been ratified "to maximise focus on the championship until the end of the campaign."
-Aside from linking the rule change to Abu Dhabi's return as the season-ending race, with it more than possible that organisers have pushed forward some extra funds for a unique denouement, there are various sporting factors that render this development quite simply unacceptable.
+In the words of the governing body, the new rule has been ratified "to maximise focus on the championship until the end of the campaign."
+Aside from linking the change to Abu Dhabi's return as the season-ending race, with it more than possible that organisers have pushed forward some extra funds for a unique denouement, there are various sporting factors that render it intolerable.

 Let's picture the scene in another sport, using football as an example.
 Spain lead Germany in a World Cup final by a solitary goal and the referee introduces a game-changing twist for the final ten minutes, where the prize of scoring is doubled.
 I imagine La Furia Roja would feel pretty hard done by if they had held the upper hand for 80 minutes of the match, only to be harshly undone by a system more suited to an arcade game.